Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] DC1, DC2, and RODC1.
 - [ ] DC1.

-### HOTSPOT (Drag and Drop is not supported) Your on-premises network contains an Active Directory Domain Services (AD DS) domain.
+### HYour on-premises network contains an Active Directory Domain Services (AD DS) domain.
 The domain contains the servers shown in the following table.
 The domain controllers do NOT have internet connectivity.
 You plan to implement Azure AD Password Protection for the domain.
 You need to deploy Azure AD Password Protection agents.
-The solution must meet the following requirements: •All Azure AD Password Protection policies must be enforced. •Agent updates must be applied automatically. •Administrative effort must be minimized.
+The solution must meet the following requirements: All Azure AD Password Protection policies must be enforced.
+Agent updates must be applied automatically.
+Administrative effort must be minimized.
 What should you do?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Install the Azure AD Password Protection Proxy on:

 ![Question 143](images/question143_144_2.png)